AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/subsquare_guide.md

 sidebar_position: 1
 sidebar_label: Onchain Governance
 title: Astar Onchain Governance
-description: Practical Guide to the Different Modules of On-Chain Governance.
+description: Practical Guide to the Different Modules of Onchain Governance.
 ---

 import Figure from "/src/components/figure"

 ## 1. Introduction

-Astar Onchain Governance is a decentralized mechanism where ASTR token holders can propose, discuss, and vote on important changes and initiatives within the **Astar Collective**.
+Astar onchain Governance is a decentralized mechanism where ASTR token holders can propose, discuss, and vote on important changes and initiatives within the **Astar Collective**.
 This onchain governance system empowers stakeholders to directly influence key network decisions, including protocol improvements, runtime updates, treasury funding requests, and the management of dApp Staking applications.

 The governance system ensures that decisions are made collectively and transparently by the community, reflecting the interests of the network's stakeholders.
 Proposals may cover a wide range of topics that affect the network's development, security, and long-term sustainability.
-To participate in Astar onchain governance, users have two primary interfaces available: [**Subsquare**](https://astar.subsquare.io/) and the traditional [**Polkadot.js**](https://dotapps-io.ipns.dweb.link/?rpc=wss://astar.public.blastapi.io#/explorer) interface.
+To participate in Astar onchain governance, users have two primary interfaces available: [**Subsquare**](https://astar.subsquare.io/) and the traditional [**Polkadot.js**](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.astar.network#/) interface.
 Subsquare provides a user-friendly interface designed for broader community participation, while Polkadot.js offers a more technical approach for advanced users.

 This guide will walk you through the process of participating in Astar onchain governance using the **Subsquare** platform.
 For those who prefer the technical approach, you can refer to the [**Astar Governance Technical Guide**](/docs/learn/governance/technical_guide.md).
 For a comprehensive understanding of Astar governance structure and processes, we encourage you to read the [**Astar Governance Overview**](/docs/learn/governance/index.md) in our documentation.